vmware/terraform-provider-hcx/docs/resources/activation.md

-# activation
+# Resource: `activation`

-An activation key is mandatory to use a HCX system
+An activation key is mandatory to use a HCX system.

 ## Example Usage